Vanessatpm/Assignment2/README.md

 # Assignment2

-This is an app that translate the English language to American sign language.
+This is an app that translate from English language to American sign language.

 ## Usage
 You can use the website through this URL: https://assignment2-psi.vercel.app/login